40+ Common Job Interview Questions (And How to Answer Them)

 29. “Why do you think you can help this company grow?”

-How to Answer: Beyond perusing your prospective employer’s website, think about how you, specifically, can contribute to their mission.
+How to answer: Beyond perusing your prospective employer’s website, think about how you, specifically, can contribute to their mission.

 30. “What are you reading?”

-How to Answer: This is actually one of the more common questions interviewers ask, even though it’s somewhat casual and may seem unnecessary — especially if you’ve already spent a good amount of time with multiple interviewers.
+This is actually one of the more common job interview questions interviewers ask, even though it may seem redundant—especially if you’ve already spent a good amount of time with multiple interviewers.
+Just in case this is thrown in at the end, have an answer in mind.

-But just in case this is thrown in at the end...have an answer in mind.
-It can be simple; after all, you’ve likely already discussed a lot.
-But prepare a brief, conclusive pitch about how you’re motivated and capable because your past experiences have prepared you well for the tasks at hand.
+How to answer: It can be simple; after all, you’ve likely already discussed your skills and qualifications a lot.
+Prepare a brief, conclusive pitch about how you’re motivated and capable because your past experiences have prepared you well for the tasks at hand.

 Example: “Given my experience in [X], I am confident that I'm the right person for this job.”

-32. "Tell me about someone you admire and why."
+32. “Tell me about someone you admire and why”

 Example: “I really admire [X] because our values really align.
 [X] has succeeded in [Y], which inspires me to do the same.”